paxdotdev/docs/src/start-key-concepts-expressions.md

 }/>
 ```

 Consider the above snippet of Pax.
 If you're familiar with a templating language like JSX, you might expect that the Expression code within the braces above `{ ... }` is inline Rust code.
-It's not.
+In fact, this code has many syntactic similarities with Rust, but it is not Rust.

-That is PAXEL -- part of Pax, a special-purpose language for declaring computed properties in the spirit of spreadsheet formulas.
+It is PAXEL — part of Pax, a special-purpose language for declaring computed properties in the spirit of spreadsheet formulas.

 Anytime you write in between `{}`s in Pax, you are writing PAXEL.
 You can create a PAXEL Expression anywhere you can declare a settings value, in `template` definitions or in `@settings` blocks.